SebaJoe/AstroVisBench/README.md

 You can download the above files and the present state of the benchmark using this [link](https://utexas.box.com/s/2evj5cs3u2gqndvgc9sd66cmlggl9fg1).

 **CAUTION:** Setting up this enviornment and executing the benchmark will consume a large amount of storage.
 Please have at least 100 GB of free space available in your system.

+### Creating the Bench Environment

+Make sure to download both `bench_env.tar.gz` and `bench_env_add_on.tar.gz`.

+Once you have downloaded and decompressed both files, you should get two directories.
+Move all the sub-directories within in `bench_env_add_on` to `bench_environment`.
+Make sure you preserve the name of the sub-directories when you do this.
+If there are any duplicate sub-directories in `bench_environment`, remove them and copy again.

 ## Using the Benchmark